A habit is a routine of behaviour that is repeated regularly and tends to occur subconsciously, which means it doesn’t take effort to maintain it.

 For example, if you have healthy food for breakfast habitually every morning, it is likely that it takes minimal effort for your first meal to be nourishing and good for you.
 Conversely, an unhealthy habit, that is a behaviour that has a negative impact on your health, can be difficult to break.

 It’s the unconscious nature of habits that can make them difficult to change.
 You can be midway through the unhealthy behaviour before realising what you are doing.
 Do you find yourself biting your nails without realising?
 Do you overeat without noticing?
 Or do you ever wonder how the bottle of wine (or fridge of beer) got so empty?
-Read on below to hear our Health Teams tips to change habits.
+Read on below to hear our Health Teams tips on how to change habits.

 Identify your cues